 Internet bandwidth packet shaping is in use and restricts and/or limits access to copyright protected content.

-- NetScout traffic analysis appliance that provides always-on intelligent network packet inspection, high-speed traffic capture for storage, back-in-time forensic analysis, as well as real-time monitoring, reporting, and alerting.
+Periodic network traffic analysis and monitoring that provides always-on intelligent network packet inspection, high-speed traffic capture for storage, back-in-time forensic analysis, as well as real-time monitoring, reporting, and alerting.

-- A fourth violation would include a complete loss of all network access and notification to student judicial affairs.
-Network access would continue to be disabled until clearance has been granted by student affairs and the university's information security officer.
+Violations may result in a complete loss of all University network and Internet access as well as notification to student judicial affairs.
+Network access would continue to be disabled until approval and clearance has been authorized by student affairs and the university's information security officer.

 Violators of the Digital Millennium Copyright Act (DMCA) can be punished by substantial fines.
 Individuals also may be held civilly liable for actual damages or lost profits, or for statutory damages up to $150,000 per infringed copyright.
 Attempting to profit from file sharing can even result in a prison sentence.
 For more information on copyright laws and how they may affect you, please visit http://www.copyright.gov for detailed information related to the Digital Millennium Copyright Act (DMCA).